Skip to content

 };

-Then we use standalone functions to operate on this struct:
+We then use standalone functions to manipulate this structure:

 return sqrt(dx * dx + dy * dy);